Masterclass Instructors and staff for the 2025 Treasure Coast Summer Band Camp include:

 Originally from Carmel, Indiana, Mrs. Roberts-Asbeck attended Michigan State University, where she participated in numerous concert ensembles, chamber groups, pit orchestras, and the Spartan Marching Band.
 She most treasures her participation with the Musical Memories residency, a semester-long concert series designed to engage with memory care patients.

 In her free time, Emily enjoys hiking, being outside, and supporting MSU athletics, Colts football, and Formula 1 racing.
-She also enjoys spending time with her two dogs, Tuta and Toby.
+She also enjoys spending time with her two dogs, Tuta and Toby and her husband George.